Selling Debt - How Bonds Work

 Repayment contracts

 Bond certificates represent the crucial terms of final contracts that companies devise.
-Anyone who has bought real estate is familiar with the bulkiness of typical sales contracts.
+Anyone who has bought real estate is familiar with the bulkiness of typical home sales contracts.
 One can safely assume that bond contracts for many millions of dollars are more robust than can be represented on a single page.
-Therefore, most bonds reference additional documents, typically mortgages, that are available for inspection upon request.
+Therefore, bonds normally reference additional documents, typically mortgages, that are available for inspection upon request.

 Selling debt to investors

-Re-selling discounted bonds were how underwriters made money, so they were good at estimating how successful their selling efforts would be, given the terms presented to them by companies.
-A small number of specimen bond certificates are recorded in this database that show two certificates of identical design, the first with terms that probably proved inadequate to attract sufficient numbers of investors.
+J. P. Morgan Chase corporate logoRe-selling discounted bonds were how underwriters made money.
+They were good at estimating how successful their selling efforts would be, given the terms presented to them by companies.
+A small number of specimen bond certificates are recorded in this database that show two certificates of identical design, generally varying in date and interest rate.
+The earlier bond probably proved inadequate to attract sufficient numbers of investors.
 The second was usually printed a year or two later with more attractive terms.
-Research is would be needed to determine whether second sales attempts were more successful.
+Research would be needed to determine whether second sales attempts were more successful.

 Investors' purchase prices